1senlin/simCLR_food/README.md

 ## Results

 I was able to achieve ~60% accuracy by fine-tuning the base encoder (ResNet-18 in this case) and training a linear classifier on top of it.
-While this result is modest, the results should improve signficantly by increasing the batch-size (at least 248 images) and the number of training images (currently 750 total).
-Further, we can visualize the direct output of the base encoder, using t-SNE (shown below).
+While this result is modest, the results should improve signficantly by increasing the batch-sizeto at least 248 images, and the number of training images (currently 750 total).
+Further, we can visualize the direct output of the base encoder using t-SNE (shown below).
 Here we can see decent clustering of our data, particularly the chocolate cake (yum), although the results are far from perfect.
 However, as this implementation of simCLR is simply for demonstration purposes, I was happy with the results seen here.

 ![tsne](/example_images/tsne.png)